To understand the concepts of sensitivity, specificity, predictive value, prevalence, and incidence.

 To obtain a reference range, individuals without disease and on no medications donate samples for testing.
 The middle 95% of results is the reference range.

 Several decades ago, the results for cholesterol testing demonstrated that individuals eating a high-fat diet showed high cholesterol levels that were associated with atherosclerotic vascular disease.
 When these apparently healthy, nonmedicated individuals provided samples for reference range determinations, the central 95% of values from this population provided an inappropriately high reference range.
-Therefore, the use of the classical reference ...
+Therefore, the ...